 A light gate measures time with the same resolution of 0.001 s, but has a significantly lower total uncertainty as it eliminates the reaction time of the operator.

 Examples of uncertainties

 Some examples are shown below.
-Note that the actual uncertainty on a particular item of equipment may differ from the values given below.
-An item of equipment may have different uncertainties for different range settings.
+Note that the actual uncertainty on a particular item of glassware may differ from the values given below.